Skip to main content

 Related: Top 9 Ways to Prevent a Deadly Drug Interaction

 The fat soluble vitamins A, D, E and K are usually consumed from your diet and play an important role in your health.
-However, if you take supplements, it is important not to exceed recommended doses of these vitamins as high supplemental doses may lead to liver damage.
-Alcohol combined with high doses of these vitamins may theoretically lead to or worsen liver damage.
+If you take these vitamins in the form of supplements, it is important not to exceed recommended doses.
+High doses of these vitamins may lead to liver damage.
+Alcohol combined with high doses of fat-soluble vitamins may theoretically lead to, or worsen, liver damage.

 Low Blood Pressure

-Rauwolfia serpentina and alcohol may have additive effects in lowering your blood pressure (hypotension).
-Side effects might include headache, dizziness, lightheadedness, fainting, or changes in heart rate.
-These side effects are most likely to be seen when you start treatment, if your dose is increased, or if treatment is restarted after you have stopped therapy.
+Rauwolfia serpentina and alcohol may have additive effects in lowering your blood pressure (medically called hypotension).
+Side effects can include headache, dizziness, lightheadedness, fainting, or changes in heart rate.
+These side effects are most likely to be seen when you start treatment, when your dose is increased, or if treatment is restarted after you have stopped therapy.

 *Note: This is not a complete list of interactions; always check with your pharmacist or doctor for possible drug-alcohol interactions.
 Tell your healthcare providers about all the other medications you use, including prescription, over-the-counter (OTC) drugs, vitamins, dietary supplements and herbal products.